 Step 1.
 Open Recycle Bin from the desktop.

 Step 2.
 Select all recycled files in the Recycle Bin, right-click them, and select "delete".

 If you lost vital files after emptying Recycle Bin, refer to: Recycle Bin Recovery for help.

 A huge number of useless large files will be generated in the C drive while using applications, software, and Windows system.
-You can effectively scan and delete the large files on the system C: drive and other drives by using the Large File Cleanup feature in EaseUS Tool M:
+You can effectively scan and delete the large files on the system C: drive.

 The other way to free up C drive space is to transfer the saved big files and installed big programs to another drive.
 You can manually copy big files from C drive to other non-system drives on your PC.